MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*:  🎉🎉 Our paper, *Renormalization Group Guided Tensor Network Structure Search*, has been accepted by AAAI 2026!
 - *2025.10*: 🎉🎉 I am honored to receive an invitation from Dr. Xiao Han and Prof. Linan Zhu to present an invited talk on 'Tensor Criterion-Based Neural Networks' to his research team at Zhejiang University of Technology.
 - *2025.10*: 🎉🎉 I am honored to receive an invitation from Dr. Rui Chen to present an invited talk on 'Modern Model Compression Techniques' to his research team at Harbin Engineering University.
 - *2025.09*: 🎉🎉 Invited as a Guest Editor for Special Issue on *Advances in Quantum Machine Learning: Variational Algorithms and Tensor Network Methods* for *Discover Quantum Science* Journal.